Ryael/memoria/README.md

     - Every section always has a clear means of moving forwards or backwards, ensuring the user is never lost or overwhelmed.

 3. As a first-time visitor, I want to learn about the developer.
-    - Navigating to the Credits secton is the best and simplest way to learn more about the developer, as it contains a short blurb, a means to report bugs, and attribution links for the images used throughout the project.
+    - Navigating to the Credits section is the best and most simple way to learn more about the developer, as it contains a short blurb, a means to report bugs, and attribution links for the images used throughout the project.
-    - Additionally, the icons in the Footer allow the user to visit the developer's GitHub or LinkedIn, where they may learn much about them.
+    - Additionally, the icons in the Footer allow the user to visit the developer's GitHub or LinkedIn, where they may learn additional information.

-4. As a first-time visitor, I want to learn where the images were gotten from.
+4. As a first-time visitor, I want to learn where the images were sourced.
-    - The Credits section will hold the answer to this, as it contains full attribution links to the images, where they gotten, and who they were designed by.
+    - The Credits section will hold the answer to this, as it contains full attribution links to the images, their source, and who they were designed by.

-5. As a first-time visitor, I want to learn what the game-rules are.
+5. As a first-time visitor, I want to learn what the game rules are.
     - Simply pressing Start Game will bring the user to the Rules & Difficulty section, which clearly lays out the rule of the game, the objective, and how the difficulties differ.

-6. As a first-time visitor, I want to know what difficulities are available to me.
+6. As a first-time visitor, I want to know what difficulties are available to me.
     - Navigating to the Rules & Difficulty section by interacting with Start Game will bring the user where the difficulties are displayed via buttons alongside a clear descriptor of how they differ from each other.
     - To add to this, they can click on each difficulty before returning to the Main Menu and clicking on the others to see the difference for themselves.